chrislattman/blogging-project/docs/qemu/README.md

     - This is because `http.server` by default is bound to 0.0.0.0, which means it is bound to ALL network interfaces
         - This includes your Wi-Fi or Ethernet interface, which means all devices connected to your LAN can access the server
     - You can restrict this by binding to localhost only: `python3 -m http.server --bind 127.0.0.1 [1234]`
-    - However, you will need to have [port forwarding](#port-forwarding) enabled for the VM to access the server
+    - From the VM, you can access this server at `http://10.0.2.2[:1234]`
 - This also works the other way around (sharing a folder's contents from your VM to your host OS)
-    - Make sure to use the VM's local IP address in this scenario
+    - Make sure to access the folder by using the VM's local IP address in this scenario
     - The VM's folder will not be accessible to other devices on your LAN (only your host OS knows about your VM)

 Note: if for some reason you want to use FTP instead of HTTP, run these commands in your host OS: